 - Disconnect your washing machine and drain water

-- Check with manufacturer to ensure all major appliances are in good repair for moving
+- Check with the manufacturer to ensure all major appliances are in good repair for moving

 - Empty all gas cylinders.